 “Blogs are telling it like it is at the street level,” said Brad Inman of Inman News, a big real-estate news group.
-Inman said real-estate blogging began in the Bay vicinity, took hold in New York and has now dispersed across the country.
+Real-estate blogging began in the Bay vicinity, took hold in New York, and has now dispersed across the country.

-For instance, blog posters might expose flaws at new developments or buildings like roof leaks or heat inadequacies or tawdry craftsmanship or upkeep.
+For instance, blog posters might expose flaws at new developments.
+What kind?
+Roof leaks or heat inadequacies or tawdry craftsmanship or upkeep.
 They might warn buyers away from dishonest or incompetent agents or overpriced modern housing.
-They can permit buyers know that a neighborhood can not be secure, that an vicinity floods every spring, or that jets aviate directly overhead when the west wind blows.
+By doing this, they can let buyers know that a neighborhood can not be secure, that an vicinity floods every spring, or that jets fly directly overhead when the west wind blows.